Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

-This subsection is devoted to the proof of Theorem \ref{thm:Langlands}, which is an extension of the main result of \cite{Bezrukavnikov:fr}.
-We use the notation $\intLoc = \intLoc(X)$ and $\intHiggs = \intHiggs(X^{(1)})$ for the moduli stacks of local systems on $X$ respectively Higgs bundles on $X^{(1)}$ of rank $n$ with integral spectral curve.
+This section is devoted to the proof of Theorem \ref{thm:Langlands}, which is an extension of the main result of \cite{Bezrukavnikov:fr}.
+We use the notation $\intLoc = \intLoc(X)$ and $\intHiggs = \intHiggs(X^{(1)})$ for the moduli stacks of local systems on $X$, respectively Higgs bundles on $X^{(1)}$, of rank $n$ with integral spectral curves.
+The corresponding open dense subset of $\A^{(1)}$ will be denoted by $\intA$.
+We will freely use results and notation about Fourier-Mukai transforms \cite{MR946249}.

 \begin{thm} There exists a canonical $p_2^*\D_{\Bun}$-module $\Lb$ on

 inducing an equivalence of derived categories

 \end{thm}